blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/ADHD/DNSChef.md

 ---

-## Run DNSChef as a logging DNS proxy
+## Step 2: Run DNSChef as a logging DNS proxy

 First, we’ll use DNSChef to **observe** DNS traffic, without spoofing anything.